-In recent times, healing clays like Bentonite Clay have once again been gaining popularity for internal and external detoxification, and with good reason.
+In recent times, healing clays like bentonite clay have once again gained popularity for internal and external detoxification, and with good reason.

 What is Bentonite Clay?